 If you can prove financial dependence on the victim, you may be able to recover damages based on the future earnings of the deceased.

 If the victim was set to receive medical benefits, a pension, or other possible future benefits you may also be able to receive compensation.

 Fixed Expenses Such as Medical Bills and Funeral Costs

 Dealing with a wrongful death can lead to the pile-up of fixed expenses, such as medical expenses before the death and funeral expenses.
 You should not have to be responsible for the expensive costs of a loved one's accident.
 Let an experienced California wrongful death attorney from the highest-rated Los Angeles law firm fight for you.

 Who Can File a Wrongful Death Claim?

-If your spouse or domestic partner was the victim of wrongful death, you are legally entitled to file a wrongful death lawsuit and seek compensation for the loss.
-As the surviving spouse, you are likely entitled to many economic and noneconomic damages.
+- Spouse - If your spouse or domestic partner was the victim of wrongful death, you are legally entitled to file a wrongful death lawsuit and seek compensation for the loss.
+As the surviving spouse, you are likely entitled to many economic and non-economic damages.

 How Long Do I Have to File?

-While this may differ depending on the state, California law dictates that survivors of the victim have exactly two years following the accident to file a wrongful death suit in court.
+While this may differ depending on the state, California law dictates that survivors of the victim have exactly 2 years following the accident to file a wrongful death suit in court.

 That is why it is so important for survivors of the decedent to contact a reputable law firm and file for a wrongful death lawsuit as soon as possible following the incident.